d3ncity/CS3343_InventoryManagementProject/README.md

 ### Versions and corresponding Bug Fixes

 #### Version 1.0
--Denial of negative volume valued items.
+- Denial of negative volume valued items.
--Terminate the execution of items that have the delivery date earlier than the arrival date.
+- Terminate the execution of items that have the delivery date earlier than the arrival date.
 #### Version 2.0
--Process item that should be delivered up to this date.
+- Process item that should be delivered up to this date.
--Necessity to check if the given date is valid or not (54-Oct-2014 or 29-Feb-2021).
+- Necessity to check if the given date is valid or not (54-Oct-2014 or 29-Feb-2021).
 #### Version 3.0
--Lack of the process of checking for the expiration of items in the queue.
+- Lack of the process of checking for the expiration of items in the queue.
--Exception Handling needed for the CmdListItemByID.
+- Exception Handling needed for the CmdListItemByID.
--Items added from queue to the warehouse is limited to the number of items left instead of limiting it to the volume released by those items.
+- Items added from queue to the warehouse is limited to the number of items left instead of limiting it to the volume released by those items.

 ## List of Contributors:
 - Denny